Reflections on Tsunshan — Art Critic Essays

 This is how the cosmic poet Tsunshan paints—seductively, captivatingly unreal—conveying both everything and nothing through his art.
 These gentle, poetic Buddhist fireworks represent only what you perceive in them: portraits of the soul and reflections of the universe, long before any god considered creation.
 Everything is at your will, and pleasure will be the first reaction of many.

-Bad din iris, 1986 Denmark
+Bad din iris, Art Critic, 1986 Denmark

 “Countless times I have been asked about the meaning and message of my paintings; my answer is always beneath the painting: Untitled,” explains Tsunshan.
 Critics describe his art as a “suggestive universe,” as “art that speaks of the cosmos and the idea of creation,” as “visions of sensitivity.”
 Art historian Hinterthür writes on the topic of “Modern Chinese Art from Hong Kong”: “It is a successful synthesis of Eastern-meditative philosophy and Western-expressionistic materialism.”
 The key to Tsunshan’s work lies primarily in the “non-existent” title of his paintings: Untitled.
 In Chinese Tao, it is said: “The Tao that can be spoken is not the eternal Tao.
 The name that can be named is not the eternal name.
 The nameless is the origin of heaven and earth.